Rei-SwitchBot/faq/en-us/Outdoor Spotlight Cam.md

 1. Please check for direct sunlight, bright lights, or glass elements in the outdoor camera installation area.
 If needed, relocate the installation.

+---
+### Troubleshooting SwitchBot Outdoor Spotlight Cam Detects Motion, but I Am Not Receiving Any Notifications on My Phone.

+Thank you for reaching out to us.
+We sincerely apologize for any inconvenience this may have caused and appreciate the opportunity to assist you.
+Regarding this issue, could you please check the following points?
+1. In the settings app on your smartphone, go to the SwitchBot app, then to Notifications, and grant push notification permissions in that order.
+2. Open the SwitchBot App, go to Profile > Preferences > App Notifications, ensure that App Notifications are turned on and that any Do Not Disturb periods are set correctly.
+3. In the same App Notifications menu, scroll to "Notifications Management" under "Device Notifications", find the outdoor spotlight cam, and make sure notifications are allowed.